Eagle (2024 film): Theatrical

 Eagle was earlier announced to release on 13 January 2024, coinciding with Makar Sankranti.
 However, it was postponed to 9 February 2024 due to the clash of multiple films at the Tollywood box office during the Sankranti weekend.

 Home media

 The post-theatrical streaming rights were jointly acquired by Amazon Prime Video, Aha, ETV WIN, and Sun NXT.
-The satellite rights were acquired by ETV Telugu.
+The satellite rights were acquired by Star Maa.

 Reception

 Paul Nicodemus of The Times of India gave 3/5 stars and wrote, "While the film may struggle to maintain a consistent narrative pace, its action sequences and Ravi Teja's performance stand out as highlights and compensate for the lacunae".

 Avad of OTTplay gave 2.5/5 stars and wrote, "Eagle is a stylized action drama that has some great fight sequences in the second half.
 Ravi Teja kills it in his new look and powerful role.
 But the storyline lacks novelty, emotions do not work, and the setup looks a bit over the top.
 All those who love action films can give this film a shot".
 Janani.
 K of India Today gave 2.5/5 stars and wrote "'Eagle’ has some brilliant action pieces and the slow-motion shots elevate those sequences.
 Where it lacks is in its writing.
 It needs more punch and new ideas to keep things going for more than two and a half hours.
 It gets exhausting to see people sing praises of the hero without moving the story forward."

 Raghu Bandi of The Indian Express gave 2/5 stars and wrote "Eagle might not be a bad watch if you temper your expectations.
 It is definitely not a regular Ravi Teja film".
 Balakrishna Ganesan of The News Minute gave 1.5/5 stars and wrote "'Eagle’ tries its best to mimic 'KGF', but director Karthik Gattamneni fails to pull off Prashanth Neel’s grip over direction and screenplay".

 Ram Venkat Srikar of Film Companion wrote, "Eagle aims to be different but some of its creative choices feel are good While it's hard not to be reminded of some films while watching Eagle, there are moments where it does fly high.
 But you only wish it soared higher".
 Sangeetha Devi Dundoo of The Hindu wrote "Director Karthik Gattamneni's ‘Eagle’, headlined by Ravi Teja, has a bunch of interesting ideas and fun action segments but needs sharper writing".